Ammonium bromide

 Ammonium bromide, NH4Br, is the ammonium salt of hydrobromic acid.
 The chemical crystallizes in colorless prisms, possessing a saline taste; it sublimes on heating and is easily soluble in water.
-On exposure to air it gradually assumes a yellow color because of the oxidation of traces of bromide (Br−) to bromine (Br2).
+On exposure to air it gradually assumes a yellow color because of the oxidation of bromide (Br−) to bromine (Br2).

 Preparation

 Ammonium bromide can be prepared by the direct action of hydrogen bromide on ammonia.